Fiona Worts: Club career

-For the 2020–21 W-League season, Worts signed with Adelaide United after also having spent some time playing in the National Premier Leagues Women's for Adelaide University.
-In 2021–22 she was the top goal scorer in the rebranded A-League Women and won the Julie Dolan Medal.
+For the 2020–21 W-League season, Worts signed with Adelaide United.
+In the 2021–22 season she was the top goal scorer in the rebranded A-League Women with 13 goals, and won the Julie Dolan Medal.
+She was the first Adelaide player in history to win the Golden Boot in the women's competition.

 In March 2022 she agreed her return to Adelaide United for the following season, but joined Norwegian Toppserien club LSK Kvinner FK on loan in the meantime.